 Responsible AI use for public safety

-Artificial intelligence has a huge potential for increasing public safety and making public services and law enforcement more efficient.
-How can we realize this potential while protecting privacy and human rights?
+Artificial intelligence is already shaping public safety and public services.
+How can we use it responsibly while ensuring privacy and other human rights?

 - Starts:13:00, 23 April 2026